 The WRBU still needed heat and energy clients, however, and a feasibility study proved that greenhouses were a perfect first client for the CHP.

-In 2018, a young and ambitious farmer was looking for a site for a greenhouse in Carson, about 10 minutes down the road from the WRBU location.
+In 2018, a young and ambitious farmer was looking for a greenhouse site in Carson, about 10 minutes down the road from the WRBU location.
 The WRBU invited her to come aboard and develop a greenhouse business plan.
-She pulled in the most talented person she could think of to join forces.
-Wind River Organics was born.
+She pulled in the most talented people she could think of to join forces.
+Gorge Greens was born.

 Bringing decades of experience in forestry, engineering, renewable energy, the forest products industry, and community development to the table –